cfpb/Metro2/metro2/README.md

 #### Code description and explanation of inconsistency:
 The activity date is retrieved from the file that the line of data came from.

-The portfolio type is not 'line of credit', 'open', or 'revolving'.
+The portfolio type is not 'line of credit' (C), 'open' (O), or 'revolving' (R).

-The portfolio type does not match the industry type which is 'Credit Card'.
+The portfolio type does not match the industry type which is 'Credit Card' (CC).

 ### 2_5A